Open to roles · San Francisco

 Authentication & Security

-• Implemented cookie-based JWT auth (HS256 via jose) with HttpOnly/Secure/SameSite=Lax cookies and E.164 phone normalization — protecting the client dashboard from XSS and CSRF without a third-party auth provider
+• Implemented cookie-based JWT auth (HS256 via jose) with HttpOnly/Secure/SameSite=Lax cookies, server-side session revocation, and E.164 phone normalization, protecting the client dashboard from XSS and CSRF without a third-party auth provider

 • Added non-blocking D1 audit logging for all OAuth events with indexed queries by owner, action, and timestamp